Skip to content

 The Profundus system

 Our system is based on advanced adaptive optics (AO), originating from the astronomical community where it is used in ground-based telescopes to correct for atmospheric distortions, and optimized for retinal diagnostics.
-Compared with other systems on the market, Profundus has combined several important features and benefits:
+Compared with other systems on the market, the Profundus camera is being developed to combine several important features and benefits:

 • A stand-alone camera with a small footprint for research and clinical use